litetex-oss/mcm-raid-restore/README.md

 # Raid Restorer

-Restores the raid behavior like it was before 1.21.
+Restores the raid mechanic like it was before 1.21.

 <i>Note that this mod is still in a preview phase as 1.21 is not released yet</i>

 ## Motivation/Why does this mod exist?

 Raids [in 1.21](https://minecraft.wiki/w/Java_Edition_24w13a) got significantly changed.
 It's no longer possible to create stacking raid farm.
-This mod restores the original 1.20 behavior.
+This mod restores the original 1.20 mechanic.

 <!-- modrinth_exclude.start -->